BrettHallen/Router-Rebooter/README.md

 - One 7805-type 5V regulator (i.e. [EzSBC's PSU2-5](https://ezsbc.shop/products/psu2-5-5v-1amp-three-pin-regulator)) to power the ESP.
 I am using a switching regulator so don't have any provision for heatsinking a linear regulator.
 - Two 2.1mm DC power sockets to pass through the 12VDC
 - Some other bits (2N2222 transistor, 1KΩ resistor, 1N4148 diode) to connect the relay coil to the ESP32
-- 2-pin header to disconnect 5V regulator when ESP32 is connected to USB for testing to avoid connecting connecting two power supplies
+- 2-pin header to disconnect 5V regulator when ESP32 is connected to USB for testing to avoid connecting two power supplies
 - Four M3 screws to mount it somehow

 I've sized the PCB (62x49mm) to fit an 83x54x31mm Jiffy Box [(Jaycar HB6015)](https://www.jaycar.com.au/jiffy-box-black-83-x-54-x-31mm/p/HB6015).<br>